Coronavirus pandemic threatens to delay opening date for Honolulu rail line

 The city has also been planning an interim opening of the rail line from East Kapolei to Aloha Stadium for the end of this year.
 Robbins has said he wants that portion the rail line to be “ready to ride” by October, but said the pandemic has delayed that plan by about four weeks.

-Robbins said it is up to the city to decide if that western portion of the rail line will actually open in December.
-“Right now, we’re looking at an end of November (for) operational readiness.
+Rail construction has continued during the emergency, but Robbins said it is up to the city to decide whether that western portion of the rail line will actually open in December.
+“Right now we’re looking at an end of November (for) operational readiness.
 I’m not going to speculate on anything beyond that.”

 “Our ability to hold that four-week delay or improve it or see it get worse is really a function of what’s going to go on with this virus situation,” he said.